-TIP: If you’re working with a fairly large monitor and you have plenty of screen space, consider working in the Before/After mode when in the Develop Module.
-This will help you keep track of the extent of your edits in real time.
+TIP: If you’re working with a large monitor with plenty of screen space, consider working in the Before/After mode when in the Develop Module.
+This will help you keep track of the extent of your edits in real-time.

 Retouching The Mouth

-Most people have less than perfect teeth so some ability to do virtual dental work is a definite plus when it comes to editing portraits.
+Most people have less than perfect teeth.
+Some ability to do virtual dental work is a definite plus when it comes to editing portraits in Lightroom.

-You could, in theory, straighten wonky teeth in Lightroom if a suitable clone source were available but since Lightroom doesn’t allow you to transform clone samples, this is really the domain of Photoshop.
-However, Lightroom can be used to fix that common problem of yellowish teeth.
+You could, in theory, straighten wonky teeth in Lightroom if a suitable clone source were available.
+But since Lightroom doesn’t allow you to transform clone samples, this is really the domain of Photoshop.
+But Lightroom can be used to fix that common problem of yellowish teeth.

-To fix this, we again select the Adjustment Brush and this time opt for the ‘Teeth Whitening‘ preset and just paint away the yellowing on the teeth that need it.
+To fix this, we again select the Adjustment Brush and this time opt for the ‘Teeth Whitening‘ preset.
+Paint away the yellowing on the teeth that need it.

 If your subject is wearing lipstick, you can finish the mouth area by using the Adjustment Brush to boost the saturation in the lips.
-Zooming right in may also allow you to fix any less than perfect lip liner using the Spot Removal tool in Clone mode.
+You can zoom right in to fix any less than perfect lip liner using the Spot Removal tool in Clone mode.
 Here’s the nearly finished result:

 Adding Make-up to Portraits

-Enhancing details that already exist and eliminating details that shouldn’t exist is all well and good but there’s a further step you can take in Lightroom and it’s not for the faint-hearted.
+Enhancing details that already exist and eliminating details that shouldn’t exist is all well and good.
+But there’s a further step you can take in Lightroom, and it’s not for the faint-hearted.
 That step is adding make-up.
-Normally this would be the domain of Photoshop but it is possible to add blusher and eye-shadow in Lightroom and it’s applied, as you probably guessed, using the Adjustment Brush.
+Normally this would be the domain of Photoshop but it is possible to add blusher and eye-shadow in Lightroom.
+It’s applied, as you probably guessed, using the Adjustment Brush.

 Selecting the colour

-The eye-dropper tool will allow you to pick a colour for the ‘make-up’ you want to apply from the colour selection box but if you move outside the colour picker box, the eye-dropper tool will vanish—which is frustrating if you want to pick a colour from the photo rather than guess its position in the colour picker box.
+The eye-dropper tool will allow you to pick a colour for the ‘make-up’ you want to apply.
+You can choose from the colour picker box.
+If you move outside the colour picker box, the eye-dropper tool will vanish.
+This is frustrating if you want to pick a colour from the photo rather than guess its position in the colour picker.

-However, there is a trick—click any colour in the colour picker dialogue box and keep the mouse button pressed down as you drag out of the colour picker box and the eye-dropper tool will remain active.
+But there is a trick.
+Click any colour in the colour picker and keep the mouse button pressed down as you drag out of the box.
+The eye-dropper tool will remain active.
 Move it over the colour you want to use from the photo and release the mouse button.

-Now simply paint on the image and watch the colour overlay appear.
-If you like the effect, close the Adjustment Brush panel, click as before to get the adjustment drop-down box and select ‘Save Current Settings as New Preset’.
+Now paint on the image and watch the colour overlay appear.
+If you like the effect, close the Adjustment Brush panel.
+Click as before to get the adjustment drop-down box and select ‘Save Current Settings as New Preset’.
 Give it a meaningful name such as Pink Eye Shadow.
 Here’s the before and after comparison:

-It takes practice to get used to the adjustment brush, but you can find more simple tips to get started here.
+It takes practice to get used to the adjustment brush.
+You can find more simple tips to get started here.

 A Final Word On Lightroom Retouching

-We’ve come a long way on this image and it’s a good point to stop and think about whether we’ve over-edited our subject.
-The temptation is to keep going but the aim of this tutorial has not been to create a perfect portrait but just to give you a few Lightroom tips and demonstrate how Lightroom can be used to perform a variety of useful adjustments without recourse to Photoshop.
-As far as the artistic merit is concerned, the only opinion that really counts is that of the subject.
+We’ve come a long way on this image.
+It’s a good point to stop and think about whether we’ve over-edited our subject.
+It’s tempting to keep going, but the aim of this tutorial has not been to create a ‘perfect’ portrait.
+With these Lightroom tips, we show how you can use Lightroom for a variety of useful adjustments.
+And all this without recourse to Photoshop.